hpwv/producer/README.md

 An example usage would be: `docker compose up --scale car=2 --scale bike=3`.
 This example will start 2 car containers and 3 bike containers where each container itself starts as many producers as configured in its config file.

+## Stopping
+In order to stop the containers, run `docker compose down`.